 More about fire safety

-If you are the owner or occupier of a non-domestic building you have a legal obligation to protect your staff and visitors.
+If you are the owner or occupier of a non-domestic building you have a legal obligation to protect your staff and visitors with appropriate fire safety measures.

 A life safety fire risk assessment not only makes perfect sense as a first step in fire safety, it’s also a legal requirement.